ysyun/jmqtt_client/README.md

     3. use IPublish interface
     * check the sources for details

-# Thanks for reading this manual 2012.09.28 by yun dowon
+# Thanks for reading this manual.
+2012.09.28 by yun dowon